chel-mordy/wohl-nanw.github.io/code-of-conduct.md

 - Being part of the WOHL community requires a level of sportsmanship and fair-play and respect
 - Demonstrating respect to individuals regardless of body type, physical characteristics, e-sport skill level, age, ancestry, colour, race, citizenship, ethnic origin, place of origin, creed, disability, family status, marital status, gender identity, gender expression, sex, and sexual orientation
 - Focusing comments or criticism appropriately and avoiding public criticism of individuals or the League (report issues to Commish, Mod or P.A., not publicly)
--League Commissioners and members of the WOHL community must be shown respect at all times.
+- League Commissioners and members of the WOHL community must be shown respect at all times.
 If you have an issue, please take it to the appropriate person privately and in a respectful manner
 - All players are to play to their skill level and execute a level of sportsmanship both in and out of games
 - Players are to be active and conduct themselves accordingly in both the league and team discords

 ### ALL individuals will refrain from harassment, including but not limited to:
 - Written or verbal abuse, threats, or outbursts
 - The display of visual material which is offensive or which one ought to know is offensive